jameswsullivan/github-self-hosted-runner/README.md

-## Containerized Self-hosted GitHub Actions Runner
+## Containerized Self-hosted GitHub Actions Runner with kubectl

 ### Instructions

 #### Overview

 - My test environment is Rancher v2.8.5, but it should be able to run in any Docker/Kubernetes environment with minor configuration changes.
 - The actions-runner is built on `ubuntu:24.04` .
-- The actions-runner needs to be run in privileged mode.
+- The actions-runner needs to run in privileged mode.
 - A `bind mount` of `/var/run/docker.sock` is needed for the container to utilize the host/node's docker socket.
 - Your cluster's KubeConfig file is required for the actions-runner to interact with the deployments via `kubectl` .
-In our example, the KubeConfig file is obtained using a Rancher service account named `actionrunner_sa`.
 - If you wish to persist your installation, a persistent volume can be mounted to the `ACTIONS_RUNNER_DIR="/opt/actions-runner"` path.
 - The installation and entrypoint scripts are under the `ACTIONS_RUNNER_SCRIPTS_DIR="/opt/actions-runner-scripts"` directory.